Chris445/game-ideas-and-concepts/README.md

 ## The Pitch
 As a kid I never liked top down RPGs.
 Pokemon was the only game I could say I truly loved in the genre.
-In time I grew patiance and began to explore games like **Chrono Trigger**, **Zelda**, **Sword of Mana**, and **Golden Axe**.
+In time I grew patiance and began to explore games like [Chrono Trigger](https://en.wikipedia.org/wiki/Chrono_Trigger), **Zelda**, **Sword of Mana**, and **Golden Axe**.
 Although I loved these games I still felt restricted.
 I could never fully immerse myself in the game world.
 Somethimes It was because of the graphical style, other times beacuse of a mechanic that forced pointless grinding.

 Once day a friend of mine started to tell me about ** roguelikes **.
 From then on games like ** The Binding of Isaac **, **Dungeons of Dredmor**, **Desktop Dungeons**, and  **Nuclear throne** dominated my time spent gaming. then came **Elona**.
 Elona is something special to me bacuse it hit on something only niche games like **Haven and Hearth** or **Wings 2** up untill that point.
 Elona took the RPG wordl and opened it up and allowed me to whatever I wanted.
 That openness is something I would like to try and achieve but with a little more structure.